 - Attendance at a conference, without presentation of the student’s work.

 - Payment for services rendered to a second party.

-A student must submit a complete .pdf electronic application via e-mail to 1) their Department Head and 2) the Office of Graduate Education and Research (firstname.lastname@example.org) by the deadline.
+A student must submit a complete .pdf electronic application via e-mail to 1) their Department Head and 2) the Office of Graduate Studies and Research (firstname.lastname@example.org) by the deadline.
 The application must include a scanned copy of the signed cover sheet and completed budget form.
 The hard copy of the cover sheet should be submitted to the department.

 After the student submits the signed cover page with their application, department heads will be contacted to evaluate the proposals and rate them as excellent, very good, good, or fair, and departments with more than one student applying must also rank their applicants.
 Additional comments can be attached in the form of a letter.

-**NOTE: If assistance is needed in getting the following items into one .pdf document, please submit labeled .pdf files to email@example.com and we will put into one document for you.
+**NOTE: If assistance is needed in getting the following items into one .pdf document, please submit labeled .pdf files to email@example.com and we will put them into one document for you.
 Scanners are available in the library.

 The application must contain the following items.
 Please use the Excellence in Education Checklist to be sure that you have included all necessary items.

 - Excellence in Education Research Grant cover page signed by the advisor, department head, and student.
 NOTE: The cover sheet must be scanned after signatures are received and be included in the .pdf submission.
 The hard copy of the cover page should be turned into the department.

 - A double-spaced narrative (4 page minimum, 6 page maximum* with Times New Roman, 12 point font) which includes the following: